This Parsnip and Potato Soup is creamy, slightly sweet, and everything you want in a homemade soup.

 - Remove from heat and use an immersion blender to blend the soup until creamy.
 If you don’t have an immersion blender, you can use a blender and blend until smooth.
 This should be done in several batches.

-- Return soup to pot and add heavy cream or milk; stir to combine.
+- Return soup to pot and, if using, add milk; add in chili powder and stir to combine.

 - Serve warm.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.

 28 comments on “Parsnip and Potato Soup”

 Lovely soup I added tsp.
 Mild curry powder.

 Really enjoyed this soup – will definitely make it again.